 Cross-state Medical Practice

-But there’s also some promising news for healthcare providers who want to extend their patient population and treat patients living in other states.
+There’s also some promising news for healthcare providers who want to extend their patient population and treat patients living in other states.
 It’s called the Interstate Medical Licensure Compact.

 Navigating malpractice insurance for telemedicine services really comes down to talking to your insurance companies.
 Many healthcare providers assume that telemedicine raises your liability, but we’ve found that’s often not the case.